JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 ##################################
 # Visualizing the learned and updated filters
 # for the first convolutional layer
-# from the selected CNN model
+# from the selected CNN model defined as
+# CNN with batch normalization regularization
 ##################################
 conv2d_0_filters, conv2d_0_biases = model_bnr.layers[0].get_weights()
 plt.figure(figsize=(10, 6))